-T-TOP (Optional)
+T-TOP.

-The T-top is made of welded anodized aluminum and is designed to accommodate radio or radar antennas and navigation lights.
-It is equipped with an overhead light, an overhead storage compartment for life jackets and other soft, light items.
-It could also be equipped with optional outriggers and/or rod holders.
+The fiberglass T-top frame is white powder coated aluminum and is designed to accommodate radio antennas, radar antennas and navigation lights.
+It is equipped with an overhead storage compartment for life jackets, an enclosed storage compartment and overhead red and white lights and can be equipped with optional outriggers and/or rod holders.